Saccharide/healthshare/README.md

 	python2 main.py

 ## Design and Example Scenario
 To better illustrate and show the design of Healthshare, let us examine the following scenario.
 Say that we have our patient, Tony, who has authorized his friends Elgin and Harrison as secret share holders.
+Our system will represent Tony as the following...

+  **1) File Owner and Immediate Trusted Parties**

-    * File owner: Tony
+    - File owner: Tony
-    * File approvers: Elgin, Tony, Harrison
+    - File approvers: Elgin, Tony, Harrison where 2 out of the 3 share owners are required to grant access to Tony's file

-You need 2 people to approve
+  **2) File and Related Cryptographic Details**

-TonyFile.zip
+    - File : TonyFile.zip
-secret key: 123456789
-secret shares: [123,456,789]
+    - Secret Key : 123456789
+    - Secret Shares: [123,456,789]

-Elgin = 123 (encrypted with Elgin public key) -> encrypted_secret_share_Elgin
+      - Elgin = 123 (encrypted with Elgin public key) -> encrypted_secret_share_Elgin
-Tony = 456 (encrypted with Tony public key) -> encrypted_secret_share_Tony
+      - Tony = 456 (encrypted with Tony public key) -> encrypted_secret_share_Tony
-Harrison = 789 (encrypted with Harrison public key) -> encrypted_secret_share_Harrison
+      - Harrison = 789 (encrypted with Harrison public key) -> encrypted_secret_share_Harrison

 Quang requests for file (need 2 approving)
 What Quang needs: any of the two in [123,456,789]